How Germany's CDU is digesting its historic defeat | DW | 12.10.2021

 Swiftly and brutally open — that's how Angela Merkel's venerable party wants to overcome its current crisis.
 It's a path with many perilous unknowns.
 And it's happening too quickly for some.

-The beleaguered and defeated Christian Democratic Union (CDU) is about to hold a conference of its local chairmen to find a way out of its impasse.
+The beleaguered and defeated Christian Democratic Union (CDU) is about to hold a conference of its local chairpeople to find a way out of its impasse.

 This course of action highlights the magnitude of the party's current crisis.
 It exceeds the crisis that followed 1998, when the party, weary from 16 years in government, had to find itself anew after Helmut Kohl's resounding defeatin the Bundestag elections.
 Back then, Wolfgang Schäuble became the party leader.
 Angela Merkel, then 44 years old, was ready as the new secretary-general after eight years as a federal minister.